How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Time to button up that deal.

-While some states require that FSBO sellers hire a real estate lawyer to help close their sale, Oregon does not.
+While some states require that FSBO sellers hire a real estate lawyer to help close their sales, Oregon does not.

 However, it’s still a good idea to invest in the services of an experienced attorney as you close one of the biggest and most complex deals of your life.
 By doing so, you’ll minimize your legal and financial risk, plus simplify the process for yourself.

 Real estate attorney fees can vary depending on location and how much help you want or need.
-In Oregon, they generally range from $100 and $400 per hour, although some highly experienced attorneys may charge as much as $1,000, depending on a case’s complexity — well worth it for professional guidance in closing one of life’s largest legal transactions.
+In Oregon, they generally range from $150 to $500 per hour, although some highly experienced attorneys may charge as much as $1,000 per hour, depending on a case’s complexity — well worth it for professional guidance in closing one of life’s largest legal transactions.

 FSBO mistakes to avoid in Oregon